 Ideally, you can dedicate a computer to only host Tableau Server.
 For example, to achieve the best performance, the computer hosting Tableau Server should not also be running other applications or running a full antivirus scanning solution.
 We also discourage running other databases on the same computer.
 If your server computer needs to run other applications as well, you need to account for their load on the shared resources as you plan your server sizing.

 To determine if the recommended minimum hardware will work for your goals, consider how your users will interact with Tableau Server.
 This guide assumes you are installing Tableau Server for a user base of up to 100 users.
 However, hardware requirements will depend more on active simultaneous users, also referred to as concurrent users.
 The requirements also depend on how frequently Tableau Server is called on to refresh extracts that those users rely on to make business decisions.

 Our minimum hardware recommendation should be sufficient for single-server installations where up to 10 active users simultaneously interact with content on Tableau Server.
 The recommendation also assumes a low frequency of extract refreshes that are all scheduled during off hours.

-If this sounds like your scenario, then skip the rest of this section, set up your hardware, and continue to Installing Tableau Server.
+If this sounds like your scenario, then skip the rest of this section, set up your hardware, and continue to Running Setup.